testcontainers/testcontainers-site/content/community-champions/anton-arhipov.md

 ## Q&A
 ### What were your first experiences with Testcontainers?
-In 2017, I saw a colleague using Testcontainers, and I thought it was a handy library that could make developers' life easier
+In 2017, I saw a colleague using Testcontainers, and I thought it was a handy library that could make developers lives easier.

 ### What’s your favourite Testcontainers module?
 Mockserver

 ### What are your favourite features for Testcontainers?
 Database modules & Dockerfile support

-### What’s the most memorable bug you managed to reproduce with a test using Testcontainers?